liferay/liferay-docs/userGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 ### Users

 Users represent physical users of the system.
 These are the user accounts that people use to log into the system.
 By default, users get their own private sites with public and private pages that they can manage themselves.
 Users' personal sites are important: they enable users to have their own public blog or their own private calendar, a place to store their documents, and more.
 However, if you don't want want users to have personal sites, this default behavior can be turned off by a portal administrator in the portal-ext.properties configuration file.
 Liferay uses site templates to control the default portlets that appear on the public and private pages of user's personal sites.
-Templates are covered later in this chapter.
+See chapter 3 for information about templates.

 Users can be collected in multiple ways.
-They can be members of organization hierarchies, such as Liferay, Inc. → Security → Internet Security.
+They can be members of organization hierarchies, such as Liferay, Inc. &rarr; Security &rarr; Internet Security.
 They can be collected into arbitrary user groups, such as Bloggers, which could be used to set apart users who get a Blog page in their personal space from users who do not.
 Users can become members of independent sites which serve to draw together common interests.
 Users can have roles which define their permissions in the portal.
 These roles can be scoped by portal, organization, or site.

 ### User Groups

 User groups are simple, arbitrary collections of users, created by administrators.
 You can make a user group a member of a site.
 This makes each member of the user group a member of the site.
-Permissions cannot be directly assigned to user groups but roles can be.
-If you assign a role to a user group then each member of the user group will be assigned that role (and hence the permissions defined by the role).
-Although user groups cannot have sites, they can have page templates which can be used to customize users' personal sites.
+Permissions cannot be directly assigned to user groups; they must be assigned to roles.
+If you assign a role to a user group then each member of the user group will be assigned that role (and thus the permissions defined by the role).
+Although user groups cannot have sites, they can have site templates which can be used to customize users' personal sites.
 We describe this in more detail below.

 ### Roles